Gigafactory Berlin-Brandenburg

-The facility and its Brandenburg location were announced by Tesla CEO Elon Musk on November 12, 2019 at the Das Goldene Lenkrad award show.
-The factory is planned to produce batteries, battery packs and powertrains for use in Tesla vehicles, and also assemble the Tesla Model Y, with a proposed start of production in 2021.
-Construction work had already begun by early 2020 with site preparation and foundation work underway.
-According to a January 2020 publication by the local environmental agency, the factory was expected to begin operations in July 2021.
-It was delayed due to administrative troubles.
-However, the "Giga Fest" celebration of completion was held in October 2021.
-On 22 March 2022, the factory was officially opened.
+The facility and its Brandenburg location were announced by Tesla CEO Elon Musk on 12 November 2019, at the Das Goldene Lenkrad award show.
+The factory was planned to produce batteries, battery packs and powertrains for use in Tesla vehicles, and also assemble the Tesla Model Y, with a proposed start of production in 2021.
+Construction work began in early 2020 with site preparation and foundation work underway.
+The factory was expected to begin operations in July 2021, but that was delayed due to administrative troubles.
+The "Giga Fest" celebration of completion was held in October 2021, and on 22 March 2022, the factory officially opened.

 History

 Planning and locating (2015–2018)

 Initial discussion of a Tesla gigafactory in Europe occurred as early as 2015.
 The factory was then thought to be a combined electric battery manufacturing facility and automobile factory.
 In 2016, Tesla was anticipating to announce the factory in 2017.

-The factory had earlier been occasionally referred to as "Gigafactory 2" prior to 22 February 2017, when Tesla began to refer to the SolarCity Gigafactory in Buffalo, New York as Gigafactory 2.
+The factory had been occasionally referred to as "Gigafactory 2", before the name was used for Gigafactory New York.
 By 2017, the Europe Gigafactory was expected to be named either Gigafactory 4 or 5.
 In November 2019, it became Gigafactory 4 and then Gigafactory Berlin-Brandenburg.

 More than ten European countries had campaigned to have the factory located within their jurisdictions.